pat-s/rcli/README.md

 - awk
 - grep

-`rcli` might eventually be added to the official repositories of the respective distributions.
+`rcli` might eventually be added to the official repositories of the respective distributions at some point in the future.

 ## Usage